Set up Xcode-like behavior in AppCode

 You can select themes in:

-Darcula: a dark theme which is intended to look the same on all major platforms (Windows, macOS, and Linux) and in all JetBrains IDEs.
+Darcula: a dark theme which is intended to look the same in all JetBrains IDEs.
 It includes custom controls designed to fit any platform.

-Light: this theme is designed to use the native platform look as much as possible.
+IntelliJ Light/macOS Light: these themes are designed to use the native platform look as much as possible.

 High Contrast: this theme is useful for people with a vision impairment.